TiktaalikDreaming/WernhersOldStuff/readme.md

 > * Compatibility patches
 > * Contracts for these glorious parts
 > * Variant Textures
-> * Converting from FireSpitter to Stock and/or KSPWheel
 > * Model updates to Unity 2019
 > * Have a request?
 Glad to have them, kindly submit through [GitHub][MOD:issue].